kmarekspartz/kyle.marek-spartz.org/posts/2014-03-08-formatting-classes-with-multiple-inheritance.md

 ---
 title: Formatting Classes with Multiple Inheritance in
 tags: python
+description: Formatting rules for Python
 ---

 [PEP 8](http://legacy.python.org/dev/peps/pep-0008/#maximum-line-length) says that line length should generally be fewer than 80 characters.
 It doesn't discuss formatting for classes with multiple inheritance, but we can infer a preferred style from the formatting for methods.